ksrinimba/appsandpipelines/misc/README.md

 **create-apps-pipes-job.yaml**:  This creates a pod that sleeps.
 It contains the required executables.
 The script that uses is in *-spinnaker-spin-pipeline-import  in a configMap.

+**Note: release name is assumed to be isd. if not, please edit the files accordingly**

 k apply -f isd-spinnaker-spin-pipeline-import-config.yaml

 k apply -f create-apps-pipes-job.yaml   # create the job that just sleeps